Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 • Where can I find out more about the Customs Trail?

-For more detailed information on the Customs Trail, contact us or visit the tourist office.
+For more detailed information on the customs trail, contact us or visit the tourist office.

 You can also visit the Mon GR website, which specialises in hiking and roaming.